esl/MongooseIM/doc/modules/mod_register.md

 * Printable ASCII (0x21 - 0x7e): 33
 * Any other value: 128

+!!!
+Note
-*Note:* These values are added only once, no matter how many bytes of specific type are found.
+    These values are added only once, no matter how many bytes of specific type are found.

 ### Example entropies